 School resource officers are certified law enforcement officers assigned to middle schools and high schools.
-Currently, the School Resource Officer Program has officers assigned to Workman and Clubbs middle schools, and Washington and Pensacola high schools.
+Currently, the School Resource Officer Program has officers assigned to Workman Middle School and Washington and Pensacola high schools.

 Goals of the School Resource Officer Program are: